La Chacarita Cemetery: History

 The cemetery owes its existence to a yellow fever epidemic in 1871, when existing cemeteries were strained beyond capacity (the upscale La Recoleta Cemetery refused to allow the burial of victims of the epidemic).
 Until then, the "Cementerio del Sud" (opened in 1867 to bury the dead from cholera and typhoid fever epidemics, located in Parque Patricios) operated as the city's cemetery.
 During the yellow fever epidemic over 700 people per day were buried there.
 When the capacity of 18,000 collapsed, the cemetery was closed and a search for a new place started.

 A typical "street" lined with mausoleums.

 Governor Emlio Mitre created the "Enterratorio General de Buenos Aires", which would be built on a land in the "Chacarita de los Colegiales".
 The name "chácara" mean "agricultural land" while "Colegiales" referred to students of Colegio Nacional de Buenos Aires that had spent their summertime at those lands since the 18th. century.
 In the northwest section, a 5-hectare land was chosen, in the same place where a cemetery owned by Jesuit priests existed.
 Lands that were part of Partido de Belgrano were expropriated.
 Those lands were used for agriculture purposes, most of them were gardens with a few ranches on them.
 Mitre also ordered the construction of a road to access the cemetery and a railroad.

-The cemetery was opened on 14 April 1817, surrounded by Avenida Dorrego, Jorge Newbery, Avenida Corrientes, and Av.
+The cemetery was opened on 14 April 1871, surrounded by Avenida Dorrego, Jorge Newbery, Avenida Corrientes, and Av.
 Guzmán.
 Its main entrance was located on Av.
 Corrientes.
-As the epidemic went by, coffins accumulated at the cemetery's door, sometimes buries took a week due to the great amount of victims.
+As the epidemic went by, coffins accumulated at the cemetery's door, sometimes buries took a week due to the great number of victims.